VCCA is currently accepting applications for residencies June - September 2018

-When applying for a Special Program, please be sure to note which fellowship you are applying for on your application.
+When applying for a Special Program, please be sure to note which fellowship you are applying for in question 1 of the application form.

-Since 2003, through its Creative Fellowships Program, the Mid Atlantic Arts Foundation has supported fully funded residencies for up to five artists each year from five of the mid-Atlantic states and the U.S. Virgin Islands.
-Currently, eligibility is one artist from each of the following: Virginia, Maryland, Delaware, West Virginia and the U.S. Virgin Islands.
-On your application, please note that you are applying for a MAAF Fellowship.
+Since 2003, through its Creative Fellowships Program, the Mid Atlantic Arts Foundation supports a fully funded one-month residency for artists each year from the mid-Atlantic states and the U.S. Virgin Islands.
+Currently, eligibility is for one artist from each of the following: New York, Maryland, Delaware, and West Virginia.

 For more information about other special programs at VCCA - click here